Household wealth jumps by 74% since last recession - report

 According to the data, Ireland saw the most rapid growth in household wealth over the five years and is now the fifth wealthiest state in the euro zone.

-The figures relate to 2018 and were gathered by the CSO in its household finance and consumption survey.
+The figures relate to 2018 and were gathered by the Central Statistics Office in its household finance and consumption survey.
 They compare with the previous survey which was carried out in 2013 in the teeth of the last recession.

 The report relies on median household – the one that would be in the middle if all households were ranked according to wealth.
 It is seen as more representative than the average wealth figure which can be distorted by extremes of wealth or poverty.